11 Nov Translation and UX: 5 mistakes to avoid making on your website

 Underestimating the importance of translation for UX

-We know: this first piece of advice might seem obvious, but it’s actually a fundamental concept to get across when it comes to translation and UX.
+We know.
+This is first piece of advice might seem obvious, but it’s actually a fundamental concept to get across when it comes to translation and UX.

 In other words, a quality user experience always starts with a (good) translation.